jkrug/singleNewsletter/README.md

 Installation
 ============
-1. Copy copy_this to Oxid.
+1. Copy copy_this to OXID

 2. Execute the install.sql script via OXID Admin.